 - (1) Community Care Residential Facilities.
 Facilities with fewer than 7 persons are principally permitted uses in the Cedar Street Village District.
 Facilities with 7 or more persons require approval of an Administrative Use Permit (AUP).
 Supportive and Transitional Housing facilities are allowed with only those restrictions that apply to similar residential uses. - (2) Multi-Family Housing.
-(Including Single-Room Occupancy, Supportive and Transitional Housing, and Flexible Density Unit Housing projects subject to standards set forth in SCMC 24.12.)
+(Including Single-Room Occupancy projects subject to standards set forth in 24.12.)
 In all districts where multi-family housing requires an AUP, common residential lobbies for upper-level residences are allowed at ground level with active ground level common spaces publicly visible.
-In the Pacific Avenue Retail District and along Pacific Ave and Spruce St in the South of Laurel Area, residential lobbies and leasing offices shall cumulatively be a maximum of 30 feet in width across the building frontage or a maximum of 15 percent of the building frontage, whichever is less, for a depth of 75 feet from Pacific

-Avenue or Spruce Street/Spruce Street Plaza.
-Amenity spaces are prohibited in these areas on the ground floor.
-In the South of Laurel Area, the Pacific Avenue Retail District, and the Front Street Corridor, ground floor area shall not be used for private building amenities including gyms, mailrooms, meeting space, or other areas reserved exclusively for building residents and their guests within 20 feet of any street frontage.
-No first story or ground-level residential units are allowed along a public right-of-way in the Downtown Plan area, unless otherwise specified below.
-Within the Cedar Street Village, ground-level residential uses are permitted on the side streets west of Cedar Street and also along Center Street.
+Within the Cedar Street Village, ground-level residential uses are permitted on the side streets west of Cedar Street and along Center Street.
 Direct access between individual townhouse units and the street are strongly encouraged through the use of porches and front "stoops".
-In the Front Street/Riverfront Corridor and North Pacific Area, first floor units are permitted when elevated above the sidewalk level 5 feet.
+In the Front Street/Riverfront Corridor and North Pacific Area, the first floor of units shall be elevated above the sidewalk level 5 feet.
 For Front Street/Riverfront Corridor, allow for ground level residential uses provided that such uses are internal to a block and do not face Front Street, Laurel Street, Cathcart Street, Soquel Avenue, River Street, North Pacific, or any public pedestrian paseo or lane.
-Individual housing unit entrances with direct access to Front Street are prohibited within 60 feet of Front Street from Soquel Avenue to the intersection with Pacific Avenue and Laurel Streets and along the frontages of all public passageways between Front Street and the Riverwalk including the Spruce Street Plaza.

-(3) Commercial and Non-Residential Uses.
+Individual housing unit entrances with direct access to Front Street are prohibited within 60 feet of Front Street from Soquel Avenue and Laurel Streets and along the frontages of public passageways between Front Street and the Riverwalk. - (3) Commercial and Non-Residential Uses.
 These uses adjacent to public passageways in the Front Street/Riverfront Corridor shall be accessible from Front Street and the Riverwalk.

 Large Non-Residential Ground-Level Uses.
-These uses exceeding sixteen thousand (16,000) gross square feet per single-tenant/establishment require approval of a Special an Administrative Use Permit (SUP AUP) by the City Council-Zoning Administrator after review and recommendation by the Planning Commission.
-This section shall not apply to the Arena facility in the South of Laurel Area District.
-In addition to the findings for SUP AUP issuance required under Section 24.08.050, a SUP an AUP required by this subsection shall not be issued unless the following additional criteria, findings and conditions related to the public benefits provided by the proposed project are made by the hearing body. by the City Council.
+These uses exceeding sixteen thousand (16,000) gross square feet per single-tenant/establishment require approval of a Special Use Permit (SUP) by the City Council after review and recommendation by the Planning Commission.
+In addition to the findings for SUP issuance required under Section 24.08.050, a SUP required by this subsection shall not be issued unless the following additional criteria, findings and conditions related to the public benefits provided by the proposed project are made by the City Council.